 Be creative and open to any alternative to single-occupancy car travel.
 You could jog to work, unicycle, skateboard – and don’t forget new options for e-bikes, e-scooters or electric cars.
 You choose – and have fun, save money, get healthy and help reverse the detrimental effects of global climate change.

 Back in the 90’s there was a day to trying different ways of commuting called “Curb Your Car.”
 After that, for nearly two decades, the Way To Go!
 Transportation Challenge has inspired thousands of Vermonters to travel green.
 It was done by recruiting businesses, schools and all Vermonters to reduce their carbon footprint by trying different forms of transportation.
 So much has changed in our thinking and urgency around this challenge in recent years.
 We now have e-bikes, new walking paths, ridesharing, and options for electric cars and trucks.
 Vermont’s local and city-to-city bus systems are dependable and safe ways to travel and only getting better, providing many options and access for all to get around.

-Use our Trip Planner to find rides for your daily commute, to the doctor’s, or even your favorite ski resort.
-Don’t want to drive?
-No problem!
-Our trip planner will also show you transit, biking, and walking directions.
-Start Planning »
+Find rides for your daily commute, to the doctor’s, or even your favorite ski resort.
+Our trip planner will show you carpools, transit, biking, and walking directions.
+Visit Trip Planner »